trek-view/basecamp/_posts/2023-02-17-building-street-view-alternative-for-the-outdoors-part-1.md

 Back to the point, this is not defining the actual Sequence UUID Mapillary will generate on the server.

 In my sequence above of 418 images, 361 are marked with `"MAPSequenceUUID": "0"` and 57 with `"MAPSequenceUUID": "1"`.
-I'll come back to this later when we look at the processed images, just keep it in mind for now.
+I'll come back to this later when I look at the processed images, just keep it in mind for now.

 Onto videos...